Lithgow railway station: Platforms and services

 Lithgow has one island platform with two sides.
-It is the terminating point for NSW TrainLink Blue Mountains Line services from Sydney Central.
+It is the terminating point for Sydney Trains Blue Mountains Line services from Sydney Central.
 It is also served by the Bathurst Bullet to Bathurst, the Central West XPT to Dubbo and the Outback Xplorer to Broken Hill.
 Journey Beyond's Indian Pacific passes Lithgow but does not stop at the station.